appellod/example-serverless-application/README.md

 up PRs and commit diffs.

 **express/**
-Contains all the API's routes.
+Contains all the controllers and routes for the API.
+Logic is defined in the controllers and the routers map the logic to endpoints.

 **mongoose/**
 Contains the Mongoose models.
 By default only a User model is included.